trevp/curve25519sigs/curve25519sigs.md

 using the equivalence `y = (A-1)/(A+1)` ([Ed25519](#Ed25519),
 [TwistedEdwards][]).
 To prevent `A=-1` causing a division-by-zero error, this value should be mapped to an Ed25519 value of zero.
-This happens naturally if inversion is done by exponentiation to 2^255-21 (mod 2^255-19).
+This happens naturally if inversion is done by exponentiation.

 Performance
 -